Check dam: Spacing

+Effects on Sediment Control

+While sediment control is often not the explicit main purpose of a check dam, check dams do have a large impact on how sediment moves through a waterway.
+Check dams are shown to reduce channel gradient upstream, but may not have the same effect downstream.
+In fact, while the channel gradient upstream may be completely inverted, a check dam acting as a sediment barrier will first form a scour pit at its foot, then cause sediment to accumulate in such a way that channel gradient is increased downstream.
+Thus, when check dams are implemented in a series, height and spacing of the dams must be optimized to account for both upstream and downstream effects of the check dams.
+Check dams can also stabilize the sides of a channel, as well as trap an initial amount of sediment that will be retained as long as the dam is operational.
+Sediment retention by check dams is well documented and varies from site to site as environmental conditions and characteristics change.

 Advantages

 Check dams are a highly effective practice to reduce flow velocities in channels and waterways.
-In contrast to big dams, check dams are implemented faster, are cost effective, and are smaller in scope.
+In contrast to big dams, check dams are implemented faster, are cost-effective, and are smaller in scope.
 Because of this, their implementation does not typically displace people and communities nor do they destroy natural resources if designed correctly.
 Moreover, the dams are simple to construct and do not rely on advanced technologies, allowing their use in rural communities with fewer resources or access to technical expertise, as they have been in India's drylands for some time now.

 Limitations

-Check dams still require maintenance and sediment removal practices.
-They become more difficult to implement on steep slopes, as velocity is higher and the distance between dams must be shortened.
+Check dams still require maintenance and sediment-removal practices.
+They become more difficult to implement on steep slopes, as water velocity is higher and the distance between dams must be shortened.
 Check dams, depending on the material used, can have a limited life span but if implemented correctly can be considered permanent.

+Check dams can and do fail, either from a structural breach or collapse, or not functioning in the way they were intended to.
+However, studies suggest that failure events can cause increases in flood discharge, but may not have a significant impact on overall flooding downstream.
+While check dam failure is not shown to have catastrophic consequences for the most part, some cascading failure instances, particularly in mountainous regions, can lead to loss of life and other destruction, as exemplified by a 1996 flooding event on the Aras River in Spain that killed 87 people, due in part to a cascading check dam system failure.
+Regular maintenance of check dams can help prevent failure.